Shaders

 A SPIR-V module declares a global object in memory using the OpVariable

-instruction, which results in a pointer x
+instruction, which results in a pointer x to that object.

 A specific entry point in a SPIR-V module is said to statically use that